UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## Breakout Room: What if no test observations are available?

-In your breakout rooms, think, and share what happens if test observation are not available.
+In your breakout rooms, think, and share what happens if test observations are not available.

 _Hint: Google and ChatGPT are your friends!_